-A family/individual may also apply for coverage online with Healthcare. gov or via telephone (800) 318-2596.
-This is the Health Insurance Marketplace.
-If an application is started here, Healthcare.gov will screen it for eligibility for Virginia's coverage programs first and if determined eligible, enroll the person in coverage.
-If Healthcare.gov determines the person looks to be eligible for a Virginia program, but the Marketplace can't verify all the information, they will send the application to Virginia to complete the application process.
-The Cover Virginia CPU, or the local DSS, will handle disposition of those cases.
+A family/individual may also apply for coverage online with marketplace. virginia.gov or via phone at (888) 687-1501.
+This is Virginia's Insurance Marketplace (VIM) launched in 2023 to replace Healthcare.gov for Virginians.
+If an application is started here, the VIM will screen it for eligibility for Virginia's coverage programs first and if determined eligible, enroll the person in coverage.
+If the VIM determines that an applicant looks to be eligible for a Virginia program, but can't verify all the information, it will send the application to the Cover Virginia CPU, or the local DSS, to handle the final disposition of the case.

-If it is during annual Open Enrollment, or if an applicant is eligible for a "Special Enrollment Period," and the applicant is determined to not likely to be eligible for Virginia coverage, Healthcare.gov will process his/her application for eligibility for premium tax credits and cost sharing subsidies to help make purchasing private insurance on the Marketplace more affordable.
+If it is during annual Open Enrollment, or if an applicant is eligible for a "Special Enrollment Period," and the applicant is determined to not likely be eligible for Virginia coverage, the VIM will process his/her application for eligibility for premium tax credits and cost sharing subsidies to help make purchasing private insurance on the VIM more affordable.